choryang/CosmingAndroid/README.md

 # Cosming

-Application for Classifying the Purposes of Cosmetic Ingredients Using Optical Character Recognition
+Application for Classifying the Purposes of Cosmetic Ingredients Using Optical Character Recognition (Android)